Yellow Grass: Fungi Part 2

 Other Possible Issues:

 If you believe your soil/sod has been infected with a fungus, you need to cut back on your irrigation, letting the area dry out.
 It is essential that you only water in the morning.
-Watering in the evening or overnight causes excess moisture to remain in the lawn when overnight temperatures cool down, promoting an ideal environment for fungal growth.
+Watering in the evening or at night causes excess moisture to remain in the lawn when overnight temperatures cool down, promoting an ideal environment for fungal growth.

-Additionally, it would be best if you treated the yard with a fungicide.
-Please use Texas A&M’s guides linked above under “Resources” to find the appropriate fungicide.
+Additionally, it would be best if you treated the yard with a fungicide with either azoxystrobin or propiconazole.
+We usually recommend Scotts Disease EX, as it is readily available and it targets many different types of fungi.
 Be advised that once disease symptoms are present, the area will likely need more than one application.
 As with any chemical product, make sure that you read and follow the manufacturer’s instructions on the product’s label.